igormironchik/md-pdf/tests/manual/footnotes.md

 were known then, and which Breasted had translated according to the highest grammatical standards of the day.

-[^1]: E.g., James H. Breasted, “Editor’s Forward,” in Ancient Records of Assyria and Babylonia, vol. 1, Historical Records of Assyria from the Earliest Times to Sargon, by Daniel D.
+[^1]: E.g., James H. Breasted, "Editor's Forward," in Ancient Records of Assyria and Babylonia, vol. 1, Historical Records of Assyria from the Earliest Times to Sargon, by Daniel D.
 Luckenbill (Chicago: The University of Chicago Press, 1926),